Health and Safety

-In order to make it possible for employees to be both healthy in body and mind and highly productive, we have implemented ongoing health and safety activities and improved facilities so that in FY2018, there were no fatal workplace accidents.
-Active promotion of annual health checkups resulted in a 100% uptake rate in FY2018.
-As an early prevention measure for female breast cancer and cervical cancer, it is essential for all female employees, regardless of age, to receive gynecological checkups the costs of which are fully paid by the company.
+In order to make it possible for employees to be both healthy in body and mind and highly productive, we have implemented ongoing health and safety activities and improved facilities so that in FY2019, there were no fatal workplace accidents.
+Active promotion of annual health checkups also resulted in a 100 percent uptake rate at Unicharm Corporation in FY2019, the tenth consecutive year since 2009 that the uptake rate was 100 percent.
+As an early prevention measure for female breast cancer and cervical cancer, all female employees of Unicharm Corporation, regardless of age, are required to have a breast and gynecological checkup, the costs of which are fully paid by the company.
 With October designated as Pink Ribbon Month, we gave out pink ribbon badges and educational books to employees, providing our employees, their families and people close to them with the opportunity to think about breast cancer.

-- Please see Making Contributions to Society through Our Core Business for our Pink Ribbon activities.
+- For our Pink Ribbon activities, please see Making Contributions to Society through Business Development.

 We also introduced an employee support program by which our employees and their families can consult with external counselors about their worries and troubles, in order to facilitate their realization of fulfilling and healthy lives without worries.
-In terms of health and safety education in FY2018, we conducted various kinds of training and education, such as e-learning for mental health and lifesaving training for emergencies, to a total of 1,793 people.
+In FY2019, we introduced an app “Oshikko Check” in Mita-area for making lifestyle improvements based on changes in urine pH.
+We also conducted various kinds of training and education, such as lifesaving training for emergencies, for 2,363 people.

-In recognition of these efforts, Unicharm was recognized both in 2018 and 2019 as a Certified Health and Productivity Management Outstanding Organization.
+In recognition of these efforts, since 2018 Unicharm has been recognized for three consecutive years as a Certified Health and Productivity Management Outstanding Organization White 500.